Suicide Risk and Prevention for Kentucky Nurses

 Some medications have been shown to be effective related to suicide prevention.
 These include:

-- Ketamine: Leads to rapid reduction of depressive symptoms and suicidal ideation in as little as one day, which is especially critical for people at high risk for self-harm; given by infusion under careful medical supervision or as a nasal spray (eskatamine/Spravato) along with an oral antidepressant
+- Ketamine: Leads to rapid reduction of depressive symptoms and suicidal ideation in as little as one day, which is especially critical for people at high risk for self-harm; given by infusion under careful medical supervision or as a nasal spray (eskatamine/Spravato) along with an oral antidepressant.
+However, ketamine is not FDA-approved for specifically treating depression or preventing suicide.

 - Antidepressants: